Behavioral Health Intervention & Support Services

-Student-Based Intervention addresses bullying, anger management, conflict resolution, drug prevention, and self-esteem via skills-based groups of 5 – 10 students.
-The student-based intervention uses the Positive action Evidence-Based Curriculum and is offered to high-risk students in 45-minute classes over 5 weeks.
+Large Group Services addresses bullying, anger management, conflict resolution, drug prevention, and self-esteem via skills-based large groups of 25 students.
+Selective Preventions uses the Positive Action Evidence-Based Curriculum and is offered to high-risk students in 30-minute classes over 12 weeks.

-Classroom Prevention is offered in grades 5 through 9 – via weekly 30-minute lessons using the Positive Action Evidence-Based Program.
+Small Group Services are offered to children & teens, ages 8-18 years old – via ten weekly 30-minute lessons using the Positive Action Evidence-Based Curriculum.
 It addresses self-concept, peer pressure, life skills, positive decision-making, kindness, and respect.

 Both Positive Action and Strengthening Families Program have the potential to increase protective factors including the following:

 For Families: Improves effective parenting, family organization, effective communication, parent-child relationship, and parental mental health.

 For Schools: Improves school attendance, academic performance, and school safety.